 In addition, accessory uses such as crushing, screening, washing, stockpiling, and blending, weight scales, operational maintenance/repair facilities, and offices and associated facilities are permitted as well as associated facilities used in extraction, transport, beneficiation, processing or recycling of mineral aggregate resources and derived products such as asphalt and concrete, or the production of secondary related products.
-Furthermore, dimensional stone quarry operation with crushing and blasting operation within a licensed quarry and recycling may be permitted in a site-specific by-law for the recycling only of inert materials such as asphalt, concrete, brick, porcelain and reclaimed aggregate products.
+Furthermore, dimensional stone quarry operation with crushing and blasting operation within a licensed quarry and recycling may be permitted in a site-specific bylaw for the recycling only of inert materials such as asphalt, concrete, brick, porcelain and reclaimed aggregate products.

 The Official Plan requires appropriate studies where a quarry is proposed to ensure that the impact is acceptable and the City may peer review the studies to determine if the findings are acceptable.
 As indicated in this report, the applicant has submitted various studies to satisfy the pre-consultation requirements and additional studies required by the MNRF and MECP to obtain the necessary aggregate license.
-Although the technical studies concluded that no impacts are anticipated to water resources and potential noise and vibration impacts can be mitigated in accordance with MNRF and MECP guidelines and a mitigation plan has been prepared with respect to ensuring protection for Species at Risk (SAR) on the site, the City still requires to obtain all peer review comments including responses from MNRF and MECP, and to evaluate these comments and recommendations for appropriate implementation.
+The technical studies concluded that no impacts are anticipated to water resources and potential noise and vibration impacts can be mitigated in accordance with MNRF and MECP guidelines and a mitigation plan has been prepared with respect to ensuring protection for Species at Risk (SAR) on the site.
+The City has obtained all peer review comments and is satisfied that the recommendations can be appropriately implemented.
+Formal comments from MNRF and MECP will be provided through the review of the ARA License Application, once submitted.

 In this regard, Section 23.5.4 of the Official Plan requires the City to be satisfied that the site plans submitted to the Province under the Aggregate Resources Act satisfies all the City's concerns prior to the approval of a zoning amendment for an aggregate operation.
-All required comments and/or recommendations will need to be included on the submitted site plans.
+All required comments and/or recommendations are to be included on the submitted site plans.
+The recommended Holding symbol for the proposed zoning by-law discussed below will ensure conformity with the Official Plan.